 The merging, splitting and acquiring of banks leads to a lot of back-office complications when it comes to dealing with customer records and adds complexity and reduces visibility and understanding of key systems.
 Mergers and acquisitions often mean migrations between different platforms have to take place while adding complexity to the process.

 Poor migration execution is another factor that often contributes to major event failure.
 Banks spend millions of pounds a year on implementations and migrations but are using methods as old as their infrastructure.
 No wonder things often go wrong!
 With little visibility of the entire system and event, finding out what the issue is can be as much of a challenge as fixing it.

 The causes of major outages vary, from infrastructure issues to cyber attacks to simple human error.
 All major banks currently have to deal with challenges like complex interconnected systems, shrinking budgets and strict regulations, making big changes like this extremely difficult.
 Ultimately, these critical events are still about people, who need to be held accountable and properly supported with the right technology to make these big events safe and successful.

-In 100% of financial services organisations we have encountered, some teams are still having to orchestrate changes via spreadsheets.
-There are plans for increasing automation but these are not here yet and these organisations need help right now.
+In 100% of financial services organizations we have encountered, some teams are still having to orchestrate changes via spreadsheets.
+There are plans for increasing automation but these are not here yet and these organizations need help right now.
 Cutover is often compared to systems that don’t yet exist and can be used right now to facilitate the transition to increased automation.